openshift-istio/openshift-ansible/istio/Installation.md

 ```

 ## Verifying Installation
-The above instructions will create a job within the istio-system project to install Istio using ansible playbooks, the progress of the installation can be followed by either watching the pods or the log output from the `openshift-ansible-istio-job` pod.
+The above instructions will create a job within the istio-system project to install Istio using ansible playbooks, the progress of the installation can be followed by either watching the pods or the log output from the `openshift-ansible-istio-installer-job` pod.

 To watch the progress of the pods execute the following command